What is a Networking Email Subject Line?

-If you don’t have any of those, you can simply offer them your insights on a certain topic when you meet up.
+If you don’t have any of those, you can simply offer them your insights on a topic you discussed when you met.

-It’s difficult to create a custom-tailored email if you don’t remember the details from the event.
+It’s difficult to create a custom-tailored email if you don’t remember the important details about your encounter at the event.

 A networking email can be a cold email, but you can always make it a lot less cold.

 If you want to get more responses, you should craft emails that acknowledge themes like birthdays and special holidays.
 These help to personalize the email and humanize its tone.

-For instance, this subject line “Have you tried [restaurant name] yet?” can be useful if you know where your prospects live.
+For example, this networking subject line, “Have you tried [restaurant name] yet?” can be useful if you know where your prospect lives.

 Thus, it’s important to do your homework.
 Find out everything you can about your recipient, so your message would appear genuine.

 It’s also best to follow them on their social media accounts to research their interests and determine if they could become a customer.
 Chances are you’d discover that you have a few things in common — and you can use those to your advantage.

-Also, notice the stuff they mention or share the most.
-You can use analytics tools to determine their pattern easily.
+Look for the stuff they mention or share the most.
+You can use analytics tools to easily determine their pattern and fovourite topics.

-You must find a topic relevant to them — you can’t just choose a random topic and cross your fingers that it’d work.
+You can’t just choose a random topic and cross your fingers that it’d work.
 Talk about things that actually interest them

-So yes, doing your research is necessary.
+So doing your research is important.
 It’s like going on a date, you have to know what your date likes to impress them.

-Like your branding sets you apart from your competitors, your unique personality can also help you stand out from the rest of the crowd.
+Like your branding sets you apart from your competitors, your unique personality can also help you stand out from the crowd.

 As you may have noticed in the networking email subject line examples in the previous section, most of the samples on the list are either asking for advice or asking for feedback.

 Being prompt with your follow-up emails is great.
-But you should also keep in mind that networking is a long-term thing.
+But you should also keep in mind that networking is a long-game strategy.

 If you hear back from your prospects right away, then good.
 If not, then don’t take it personally.
-That happens — not just to you but to other marketers in the industry.
+That happens — not just to you but to other marketers.

 After all, people get swamped, and they may forget to respond.
 Or they just have a lot on their plate that they can’t make time for new stuff.